Sharing With My Mother — Mother’s Day Reflections from Sister Kelly Williams

 May 12, 2018

 What does it mean for a mother when her daughter enters religious life?
 How does a mother influence or respond to her daughter’s decision to take vows of poverty, obedience, chastity and service?
-With Mother’s Day on the way, we spoke with Sister Kelly Williams who reflected on the many ways she and her have shared a life of Mercy.
+With Mother’s Day on the way, we spoke with Sister Kelly Williams who reflected on the many ways she and her mother have shared a life of Mercy.

 Sister Kelly Williams grew up in the midst of Mercy, quite literally.
 Sisters of Mercy lived on her street as a child, and after being home-schooled by her mother, Lori, she attended a Mercy high school, St. Vincent’s Academy in Savannah, Georgia.
 Lori, coincidentally, joined the faculty at St. Vincent’s the same year.